mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ### 5.5 Running a Migration

 As we've just seen, migrations are simple SQL scripts which create and modify database tables.
-The database migration is done automatically, on the web app startup, by the `Bootstrap.kt` class.
-You can also reconfigure your app to do the migrations manually instead, simply by commenting out relevant part of the `Bootstrap.kt` class and altering the `build.gradle` file as stated in the [Flyway Gradle documentation](https://flywaydb.org/getstarted/firststeps/gradle).
+The database migration is done automatically, on the web app startup, by the `Bootstrap` class.
+You can also reconfigure your app to do the migrations manually instead, simply by commenting out relevant part of the `Bootstrap` class and altering the `build.gradle` file as stated in the [Flyway Gradle documentation](https://flywaydb.org/getstarted/firststeps/gradle).

 If you look in the `V01__CreateArticle.sql` file, you'll see the `V01` prefix, followed by two underscores, and then the name.